Bodasaieswar/COMIT_API/README.md

 ## 2. Copy github repo to the Ubuntu sever

 Find a place to store your application code.
 In this example in the `ubuntu` home directory a new directory called `apps` will be created.
-Within the new `apps` directory another directory called `yelp-app`.
+Within the new `apps` directory another directory called `COMIT`.
 Feel free to store your application code anywhere you see fit

 ```
 cd ~